jgnewman/einlandr/README.md

 // we'll expect the payload to have a userId property. connection.receive('GET_USER', payload => {

-  // Use the database API to read a user by id. dbAPI.readUser(payload.userId)
+  // Use the database queries to read a user by id. queries.readUser(payload.userId)

          // If it's successful, send the result to the user as
          // a USER_RECORD action.
 The client side should listen for
          // this action and handle the result when it comes in.
          .then(result => connection.send('USER_RECORD', result))

          // If it didn't work, send the NOT_FOUND action instead.
          .catch(result => connection.send('NOT_FOUND'));
 });
 ```